gitlabhq/gitlabhq/doc/ci/runners/README.md

 > **Note**:
-Consider that if you don't lock your specific Runner to a specific project, any user with Master role in you project can assign your runner to another arbitrary project without requiring your authorization, so use it with caution.
+Consider that if you don't lock your specific Runner to a specific project, any user with Master role in you project can assign your Runner to another arbitrary project without requiring your authorization, so use it with caution.

 An admin can enable/disable a specific Runner for projects: